vatine/sressays/knowing-languages.md

 On the whole, I am happy writing Python code from scratch.
-There are definitely corners of the language I have not explored, so I would not say I have any mastery of the language, but on the whole I am compfortable with saying that I know it.
+There are definitely corners of the language I have not explored, so I would not say I have any mastery of the language, but on the whole I am comfortable with saying that I know it.

 ### Shell

-I have been writng shell scripts since, um, 1988 or so.
+I have been writing shell scripts since, um, 1988 or so.
 I have probably written less shell, as time has gone on.
 Mostly because other languages have started picking up the slack.

 I have reached the point where I try to write as little shell as possible.
-It is, on the whole, not an excellent programing languauge.
+It is, on the whole, not an excellent programming language.
 Its strength lies more in being an excellent glue between programs written in other languages.

 I know enough shell to know what bits I should stay away from in